apusingh1967/matching_engine_with_aeron_and_sbe/common/README.md

+gradle cleanSbeMessages
-gradle :common:generateMessages
+gradle generateMessages

 schema is in resources/com/codingmonster/common/messages.xml along with the xsd

-resources/dev has dev configurtions
+resources/dev has dev configurations